-Berti, M, Clegg, SR & Jarvis, W 2017, 'Future in the past: a philosophical reflection on the prospects of management' in Wilkinson, A, Armstrong, SJ & Lounsbury, M (eds), The Oxford Handbook of Management, Oxford University Press, England, pp. 145-185.View/Download from: UTS OPUS or Publisher's site
+Berti, M, Clegg, SR & Jarvis, W 2017, 'Future in the past: a philosophical reflection on the prospects of management' in Wilkinson, A, Armstrong, SJ & Lounsbury, M (eds), The Oxford Handbook of Management, Oxford University Press, England, pp. 145-185.View/Download from: Publisher's site

 This book discusses the new challenges facing Business Schools around the world with potential scenarios that may be envisioned for 2030 and strategies for stakeholders.